Eronmmer/define-this/readme.md

 # define-this

-Get the definition of words on the command line along with options to show synonyms, examples and translations.
+Get the definition and synonyms of words on the command line. ⚡

 ## Install